-NASA's Citizen Science for Earth Systems Program (CSESP) is focused on developing and implementing projects that harness contributions from members of the general public to advance our understanding of the Earth as a system.
+NASA's Citizen Science for Earth Systems Program (CSESP) is focused on developing and implementing projects that harness contributions from members of the general public to advance our understanding of Earth as a system.
 CSESP advances the use of citizen contributions to Earth science research by directly supporting citizen science activities and by deploying technology to further citizen involvement in research.
-CSESP complements NASA's ability to observe the Earth from space, air, land, and water by engaging the public in our mission to "drive advances in science, technology, aeronautics, space exploration, economic vitality, and stewardship of the Earth."
+CSESP complements NASA's ability to observe Earth from space, air, land, and water by engaging the public in our mission to "drive advances in science, technology, aeronautics, space exploration, economic vitality, and stewardship of Earth."

 Citizen science includes, but is not limited to:

 - conducting experiments,

 - collecting and analyzing data collected by citizen and/or professional scientists,

 - making new discoveries; and/or